asg-architects/Design-Technology/docs/index.md

 # Introduction
-This is a Wiki of note on the various research efforts in the Design Technology Studio
+This is a collections of notes on the various research efforts in the Design Technology Studio

 # Mission